o1-labs/rfcs/0001-template.md

 * Be specific.
 This document is meant to share intent to your colleagues.
 Share what you believe you will actually do.
 * Be decisive.
 No maybes.
 Any uncertainty can be captured in the unresolved questions section at the end.
 * Provide design contex so that we can align on and commit to a technical design.

 Beyond the design of the change itself, also include details around:

 * Security implications
-* Performance
+* Peformance
 * The impact of this change on other components or systems
 * Dissect edge cases with examples